e271828e/Flight.jl/docs/notes/design/framework_spec.md

 last completed step, from which localization probes read the states they sweep;
 invalidated at `t*`, where the handlers have made it a lie ([§8.4](#84-localization-mechanics)).

-**localized** — the opt-in per-event detection policy: the crossing instant is bracketed by derivative-free root-finding over probe sweeps of interpolated states, to a bracket narrower than `localization_tol · h` (a deployment keyword, default `1e-6`).
-Requires the continuous (sign) guard form, and runs identically paced or unpaced ([§2.1](#21-events-two-detection-policies), [§8.4](#84-localization-mechanics)).
+**localized** — the detection policy a sign-form guard declares: the crossing instant is bracketed by derivative-free root-finding over probe sweeps of interpolated states, to a bracket narrower than `localization_tol · h` (a deployment keyword, default `1e-6`).
+Only the sign form can declare it — the `Bool` form offers no root to bracket — and it runs identically paced or unpaced ([§2.1](#21-events-two-detection-policies), [§8.4](#84-localization-mechanics)).

 **once per event** — the rule bounding the boundary event iteration: each